-At the same time as making this bold commitment, it has made some major changes to the structure of apprenticeships, and to the way that they are funded.
+The government has also made some major changes to the structure of apprenticeships, and to the way that they are funded.

-The reforms to apprenticeships are in three main areas:
+The recent reforms to apprenticeships are in three main areas:

 Changing the apprenticeship product, by moving away from the old frameworks to new employer-designed standards based apprenticeships.

-The introduction of a large employer levy in 2017
+The introduction of a large employer levy, which took place in 2017

-These reforms are having a dramatic effect in the way that the apprenticeship and skills ‘market’ operates.
-It is certainly making employers think differently in terms of their approach to the recruitment and training and development of their staff.
+These reforms have had a dramatic effect in the way that the apprenticeship and skills ‘market’ operates.
+It has certainly made employers think differently in terms of their approach to the recruitment and training and development of their staff.

 Since April 2017, employers with payroll costs of £3m or over, are already paying 0.5% of their payroll as an apprenticeship levy contribution .
 They can use their levy contribution, as funding for the training and assessment of apprentices.

 Allen Apprenticeships and Skills can offer a bespoke service to all employers, whatever their size, by outlining in detail the impact that these reforms to apprenticeships will have on them, and how they should respond.